haakonaareskjold/Qchan/README.md

   3. type `docker exec qchan_api_1 php artisan key:generate` to generate a key for Laravel
   4. finally `docker exec qchan_api_1 php artisan migrate` to create a db migration
   5. go to `localhost:8000` in your browser to use the app.
-    * optional: create symlinks: `ln -s /var/www/storage/app/public/avatars public/avatars`, same for backgrounds, just replace with avatars.
+     * optional: create symlinks `php artisan storage:link` if you want to use storage

 * Run normally in CLI: \
   Requires: PHP:^7.3 , Composer, Postgres
   1. use `cp .env.example .env` to copy the env file, fill in your db credentials.
+  2. use `composer install` to install dependencies for the app.
-  2. type `php artisan key:generate` to generate a key for Laravel
+  3. type `php artisan key:generate` to generate a key for Laravel
-  3. use `composer install` to install dependencies for the app.
+  4. Migrate the schemas: `php artisan migrate`
-  4. Finally use `php artisan serve` to use a local webserver with PHP to host the app.
+  5. Finally use `php artisan serve` to use a local webserver with PHP to host the app.
-  5. Go to `localhost:8000` in your browser to use the app.
+  6. Go to `localhost:8000` in your browser to use the app.
-    * optional: create symlinks `php artisan storage:link` (for linux), for WSL: manually create symlink with Powershell (admin).
+    * optional: create symlinks `php artisan storage:link` if you want to use storage